On General Principal Symmetric Ideals: Characterization of -generated symmetric ideals

 \section{Characterization of $r$-generated symmetric ideals}

-Our goal in this section is give a recognition theorem for $r$-generated symmetric ideals in terms of their decomposition into simple $KS_n$-modules and to introduce maximal $r$-generated submodules and their connection to general $r$-generated symmetric ideals.
+Our goal in this section is to give a recognition theorem for $r$-generated symmetric ideals in terms of their decomposition into simple $k\S_n$-modules and to introduce maximal $r$-generated submodules and their connection to general $r$-generated symmetric ideals.
 The recognition theorem (\Cref{r gen characterization}) will characterize $r$-generated symmetric ideals and give an algorithm for computing the minimal $r$ such that a symmetric ideal is $r$-generated.
-We are particularly interested in principal symmetric ideals, i.e., the case when $r=1$.